heuer/segno/docs/man/segno.rst

     Sets the DPI value of the PNG file

-.. option:: --dark COLOR

-    Sets the default color of the dark modules.
-    See :option:`--color` for a description of allowed values.

-.. option:: --light COLOR

-    Sets the default color of the light modules.
-    See :option:`--color` for a description of allowed values.

 .. option:: --finder-dark COLOR

     Sets the color of the dark modules of the finder pattern.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --finder-light COLOR

     Sets the color of the light modules of the finder pattern.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --separator COLOR

     Sets the color of the separator.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --data-dark COLOR

     Sets the color of the dark data modules.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --data-light COLOR

     Sets the color of the light data modules.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --quiet-zone COLOR

     Sets the color of the quiet zone (border).
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --align-dark COLOR

     Sets the color of the dark modules of the alignment patterns.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --align-light COLOR

     Sets the color of the light modules of the alignment patterns.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --timing-dark COLOR

     Sets the color of the dark modules of the timing pattern.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --timing-light COLOR

     Sets the color of the light modules of the timing pattern.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --format-dark COLOR

     Sets the color of the dark modules of the format information.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --format-light COLOR

     Sets the color of the light modules of the format information.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --version-dark COLOR

     Sets the color of the dark modules of the version information.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --version-light COLOR

     Sets the color of the light modules of the version information.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.

 .. option:: --dark-module COLOR

     Sets the color of the dark module.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.